aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheIamAuthenticationPlugin.md

 IAM database authentication use is limited to certain database engines.
 For more information on limitations and recommendations, please [review the IAM documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).

-## Prerequisites

-This plugin requires valid AWS credentials.
-See more details at [AWS Credentials Configuration](../custom-configuration/AwsCredentialsConfiguration.md)

-To enable the IAM Authentication Connection Plugin, add the plugin code `iam` to the [`plugins`](../UsingTheNodejsWrapper.md#connection-plugin-manager-parameters) value.

 ## How do I use IAM with the AWS Advanced NodeJS Wrapper?

 1. Enable AWS IAM database authentication on an existing database or create a new database with AWS IAM database authentication on the AWS RDS Console: